-A First Folio of Shakespeare—accompanied by a touchscreen display—is on permanent display.
+A First Folio of Shakespeare is on display in the Great Hall.
 Printed in the large “folio” size, the First Folio is the first collected edition of Shakespeare’s plays.
 It was put together after his death in 1616 by two fellow actors, John Heminge and Henry Condell, and was published in 1623.
 The First Folio is the only source for 18 of the plays, including Macbeth, Julius Caesar, Twelfth Night, The Tempest, and As You Like It, all of which might otherwise have been lost.

 See the First Folio in the Great Hall.